 When a data conversation is to happen — in other words, data is being transmitted in both directions — not only must a computer send to a particular IP address and port number, but responses must also be sent to a specific IP address and port number.
 (And for the record, almost every TCP/IP connection is a conversation – even if the data coming back is only to periodically say, “Yep, I got that.
 Send me more”.)

-When a connection for a conversation (like sending mail) is established, the initiator of that conversation contacts a specific port at a specific IP address, and also says, “My IP address is x.x.x.x and I’m ready to accept your response on port yyyy.”
+When a connection for a conversation (like sending mail) is established, the initiator of the conversation contacts a specific port at a specific IP address, and also says, “My IP address is x.x.x.x and I’m ready to accept your response on port yyyy.”
 I’ll refer to “yyyy” as the response-port.

 The computer knows how to transmit data to the server and the server knows how to reply.